afsharim/afsharim.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Our paper is accepted in SemEval-2025 workshop.
+Our paper has been accepted at the SemEval-2025 Workshop! 🎉